Chord symbols

 Chord symbol style

-Default properties for all chord symbols in a score can be edited from Format→Style→Chord symbols.
+Values of the "Style for chord symbols" can be edited in Format→Style→Chord symbols.